 Interdisciplinary studies provide researchers with a new understanding of history.
-By applying principles of interdisciplinary studies, we can develop boundaries of history and change it into a more theoretical and applied science.
+By applying interdisciplinary principles, we can develop the boundaries of history and turn it into a more theoretical and applied science.

-The contents of historical books are mostly organized according to chronological or spatial orders.
+The contents of historical books are mostly organized chronologically or spatially.
 Considering interdisciplinary studies, how are historical eras redefined?
-In the meanwhile, what is the significance of the Iranian medieval time?
+What is the significance of the Iran's medieval times?

-In one sense, the theme of history is the narrative of events modified by successive generations.
-To apply history we have to analyze events whose roots are perceivable by just going back through chains of circumstances.
-Hence, by studying the Iranian medieval time connecting ancient and contemporary eras we will have a deeper understanding of current issues.
+In one sense, the theme of history is the narrative of events modified by generations.
+To apply history, we have to analyze events whose roots are perceivable by going back through chains of circumstances.
+Thus, by studying Iranian medieval history, which connects ancient and contemporary periods, we can gain a deeper understanding of current issues.
 However, many critical issues of the Iranian medieval time have been left unstudied.
-Our historical knowledge of Iran includes a remote memory of splendid ancient time (330 BC- 651 AD), Arab conquests of Iran (1254-1272), the magnitude of the Safavid dynasty (1501-1722) and the decline of the Qajar dynasty (1794- 1924) and afterwards.
-It seems that medieval time is forgotten in the crowd of successive invasions.
+Our historical knowledge of Iran includes a remote memory of splendid ancient times (330 BC- 651 AD), Arab conquests of Iran (1254-1272), the magnitude of the Safavid dynasty (1501-1722) and the decline of the Qajar dynasty (1794- 1924) and afterward.
+It seems that medieval times is forgotten in the crowd of successive invasions.

-Based on interdisciplinary approaches this website explores different aspects of the Iranian medieval time.
-These studies include the era of the Arab’s invasions of Iran to the rise of the Qajar dynasty.
-They are divided into 6 parts regarding interdisciplinary studies i.e. 1.
+The website explores various aspects of the Iranian medieval times through interdisciplinary approaches.
+These studies include the era of the Arab invasions of Iran to the rise of the Qajar dynasty.
+They are divided into 6 parts regarding interdisciplinary studies, including 1.
 Social history, 2.
 Historiography, 3.
 Historical geography, 4.
 Literature, 5.
 Art and architecture and 5.
 History of science.
-Studies of each part are classified into three sections of books, articles, and interviews.
+Studies of each part are classified into three categories: books, articles, and interviews.

-The website of the Iranian medieval history is in two English and Persian languages.
-All studies including photos, maps and contexts are based on reliable resources.
-In this regard, all studies that contribute to our current understanding of the Iranian medieval time are welcome.
+Iranian medieval history website is in English and Persian.
+All studies including photos, maps, and contexts are based on reliable resources.
+In this regard, all studies that contribute to our current understanding of Iranian medieval times are welcome.

 .
 Painting: Genre Scene (Public punishment of three miscreants), from the Sarai Albums, Tabriz, the second half of 15th century, Hazine 2153, folio 99b in